So I can talk at length about all the things I love... and it looks

 Dystopian Wars, Dystopian Legions, Firestorm Armada and Tau from

-Warhammer.
-I want to be in a position to throw down in any game
+left it in my garage.)
+I want to be in a position to throw down in

 I like anime and manga too, but have been out of the anime loop for